bodywork-ml/bodywork-docs/docs/user_guide.md

 ## Bodywork Analytics

 We collect basic usage statistics to help us understand how Bodywork is used.
 Every time you run a workflow, Bodywork will ping a remote server to increment a counter (nothing more).
 We do not store any data about you or your workflows (not even your IP address).
 You can see the code for this [here](https://github.com/bodywork-ml/bodywork-core/blob/bae4256e4b122f0aee43cfe4f11ceafc6150768d/src/bodywork/workflow_execution.py#L404).
-If you wish to disable this, then set `project.usage_stats: false` in your `bodywork.yaml` file.
+If you wish to disable this, then set `pipeline.usage_stats: false` in your `bodywork.yaml` file.